lbrayner/dotemacs/README.md

 It's fun reproducing my Vim workflow on Emacs.
 Plus Lisp is such a nice (family of) language(s).

+- I have a heavily customized mode line.
-I have ported, for instance, a few of Tim Pope's ideas and bindings.
+- I have ported, for instance, a few of Tim Pope's ideas and bindings.